-Physiotherapy Officers assess, educate and treat Canadian Forces members for musculoskeletal injuries and conditions.
+Physiotherapy Officers assess, educate and treat Forces members for musculoskeletal injuries and conditions.
 They establish treatment plans for a variety of orthopaedic, cardio-respiratory, neuro-musculoskeletal and sports physiotherapy issues.

-As a member of the Canadian Forces Health Services team, Physiotherapy Officers are responsible for assessing injury and developing treatment plans with the objective of returning Canadian Forces members to active duty.
+As a member of the Canadian Forces Health Services team, Physiotherapy Officers are responsible for assessing injury and developing treatment plans with the objective of returning Forces members to active duty.
 They also provide advice and guidance in:

 - Worksite assessments and industrial ergonomics